-According to PRC trust law, a trust refers to that of the settlor, based on his or her faith in the trustee, entrusting his or her property rights to the trustee and allowing the trustee to, according to the will of the settlor and in the name of the trustee, administer or dispose of such property in the interest of a beneficiary or for any intended purposes.
+According to PRC Trust Law (TL), a trust refers the settler, based on his or her faith in the trustee, entrusting his or her property rights to the trustee and allowing the trustee to, according to the will of the settler and in the name of the trustee, administer or dispose of such property in the interest of a beneficiary or for any intended purposes.

-Where a trust is created in the form of a trust contract, the trust shall be deemed created when said contract is signed.
+Where a trust is created in the form of a trust contract, the trust shall be deemed created when the said contract is signed.
 Where a trust is created in any other form of writing, the trust is deemed created when the trustee accepts the trust.